microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgExternalConnection.md

     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[Type <String>]`: identityType

-ITEMS <IMicrosoftGraphExternalConnectorsExternalItem[]>: .
+ITEMS <IMicrosoftGraphExternalConnectorsExternalItem1[]>: .
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Acl <IMicrosoftGraphExternalConnectorsAcl[]>]`: An array of access control entries.
+  - `[Acl <IMicrosoftGraphExternalConnectorsAcl1[]>]`: An array of access control entries.
 Each entry specifies the access granted to a user or group.
 Required.
     - `[AccessType <String>]`: accessType
     - `[IdentitySource <String>]`: identitySourceType
     - `[Type <String>]`: aclType